-Committed to renovating the state’s housing facilities and on-track to build 10,000 units by 2020.
-Approximately 5,300 units have been built since Governor Ige took office, with 40% of those being affordable.
-Another 5,900 units are under construction or in the planning stages.
+Creating and improving housing options.
+Committed to renovating the state’s housing facilities, we are now on-track to build 10,000 units by 2020.
+So far, approximately 5,300 units have been built since Governor Ige took office, with 40% of those being affordable, and another 5,900 units are under construction or in the planning stages.

-Engaged in a public-private partnership with Duane Kurisu, aio Foundation and the City & County of Honolulu to develop Kahauiki Village, developing long-term and permanent affordable housing for homeless families.
+Giving homeless families places to live.
+Engaged in a public-private partnership with Duane Kurisu, aio Foundation, and the City & County of Honolulu to develop Kahauiki Village to develop long-term and permanent affordable housing for homeless families.

-Allocated rental assistance funds for tenants at Na Lei Hulu Kupuna Senior Residence in Kaka‘ako and ensuring the project will remain affordable for the next 60 years.
+Ensuring senior housing affordability.
+Allocated rental assistance funds for tenants at Na Lei Hulu Kupuna Senior Residence in Kakaʻako, ensuring the project will remain affordable for the next 60 years.

-Helped institute a ‘Housing First’ policy to focus on moving homeless into transitional and permanent housing.
+Helping institute a ‘Housing First’ policy.
+Focus on moving homeless into transitional and permanent housing.

-Completed the Family Assessment Center in Kaka‘ako, with the goal to move homeless families into permanent, stable housing in 90 days.
+Completing the Family Assessment Center in Kakaʻako.
+With the goal to move homeless families into permanent, stable housing in 90 days.

 Increasing renting options for formerly homeless families.
 Hosted ‘Landlord Summits’ to encourage and increase the number of rentals to families who are transitioning out of homelessness.